serserm/react-native-turbo-serialport/docs/installation.md

 </resources>
 ```

-The vendor-id and product-id here have to be given in decimal, and can be retrieved using deviceList()
+The vendor-id and product-id here have to be given in decimal, and can be retrieved using listDevices()